 - What is the delivery?
-The beauty of influencer marketing is that it offers endless content type possibilities.
-You can have the quintessential product review, or let influencers include your brand in their must-have gift guide, or DIY videos featuring your product, or invest in an influencer Valentine’s Day skit.
+The beauty of influencer marketing is that it offers endless content-type possibilities.
+You can have the quintessential product review, let influencers include your brand in their must-have gift guide, or DIY videos featuring your product, or invest in an influencer Valentine’s Day skit.

 With the right platform, content, and delivery in place, all that remains is to find the right people to send out your message to the world.

 Decide the type of campaign you want to run

 Seasonal campaigns can take many forms.
 The overall goal of your campaign will determine the type of campaign you’ll run.
 Whether you want to focus on selling a specific Valentine’s Day product line or boost online engagement with a social media hashtag campaign, decide up-front so you can clearly communicate your campaign goals to your influencers right from the start.
 Still need help deciding?
 Check out this guide which will help you choose which type of Valentine’s Day influencer campaign to run!